ViniciusGularte/viniciusgularte/README.md

 - 🌱 I’m currently learning **Web 3 and Smart Contracts**

-- 📝 I regularly write articles on [viniciusgularte.com](https://www.viniciusgularte.com/)
+- 📝 Creating the new grammarly for SEO

 - 💬 Ask me about **react, css and anything about js**